wmgriffin1021/bingo-maker/README.md

   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->

 # Introduction to GitHub

-_Get started using GitHub in less than an hour._
+_Get started using GitHub in less than an hour, this depends how slow you are._

 <!--
   <<< Author notes: Start of the course >>>